BITV 98/98 CertificationAccessibility LeadershipAdoption & FacilitationPublic Sector DesignInclusive Systems

 The approach focused on accessibility adoption and facilitation, not enforcement.

 Accessibility was positioned as a strategic factor from the outset and embedded directly into design and development workflows.
-A shared framework based on Microsoft Inclusive Design principles aligned teams around inclusive design, real-world context, accessible content, assistive technology support, and dignity-driven security.

 Core Principles